A Guide to Tax Forms from Our Tax Experts

 Key Points:

-• Form 1040 is used to report all income, including wages, business income, capital gains, and retirement distributions.
+• Form 1040 reports all income, including wages, business income, capital gains, and retirement distributions.

 • Deductions and credits can be claimed on this tax form.

-• This tax form calculates the amount of taxes owed or a refund amount after the income and deductions are filled out.
+• This tax form calculates the taxes owed or a refund after the income and deductions are filled out.

 Who Uses Form 1040: